-The County Administrative Board and the County Medical Officer share the regional responsibility for preventive disease control of animals in the County.
-The County Medical Officer knows, and informs, about current disease cases in the County.
+The County Administrative Board and the County Medical Officer share the regional responsibility for preventive disease control of animals in the county.
+The County Medical Officer knows, and informs, about current disease cases in the county.

 The County Administrative Board cooperates with disease control specialists, the County Medical Officer, the Swedish Board of Agriculture, the Public Health Agency, the National Food Administration and the National Veterinarian Institute as well as with veterinarians operating in the field and county municipalities.

-If the county was struck by an outbreak of a serious infectious animal disease, a so called Epizootic disease, the County Administrative Board coordinates the combative efforts.
+If the county is struck by an outbreak of a serious infectious animal disease, a so called Epizootic disease, the County Administrative Board coordinates the combative efforts.
 We are also responsible for ensuring compliance with the decisions made in relation to various efforts to combat the disease.

-When single cases of infected pets are found, and there is a risk that the animal may transfer the disease to humans, the Municipal environment and health protection committee is responsible for taking proper action for disease control.
+When single cases of infected pets are found, and there is a risk that the animal may transfer the disease to humans, the municipal environment and health protection committee is responsible for taking proper action for disease control.

 If you own a horse, you need to make sure it has a passport.
 All horses in the EU are required to have a valid passport, no matter their age or breed.
 The County Administrative Board is responsible for the supervision and we may require you to obtain a passport for your horse.
 If the horse does not have a passport, you may be prosecuted.